+FRE101-H

-FRE201-H French II (A Full Year Course - 1.0 unit)
+French I (A Full Year Course - 1.0 unit)

-In this course, we quickly review the grammar of the present indicative before covering the present perfect, imperfect, and pluperfect tenses (also of the indicative mood) and touching briefly on the subjunctive mood.
+In this course, we cover the French alphabet, numbers, and phonetic system before covering the present tense of most verb types and touching briefly on the present perfect tense.
 In addition to learning basic grammar and vocabulary, we explore French culture through texts and videos about music, travel, fashion, food, sports, etc. as well as engaging in some discussion of Francophone societies outside France.
 We spend the majority of our time in class practicing our spoken French.
-By the end of the year, students should achieve a communicative proficiency in written and spoken French equivalent to the Intermediate Low or Intermediate Mid level as described by the American Council on the Teaching of Foreign Languages (ACTFL).
-PREREQ: FRE101 or permission of instructor.
+By the end of the year, students should achieve a communicative proficiency in written and spoken French equivalent to the Novice Mid or Novice High level as described by the American Council on the Teaching of Foreign Languages (ACTFL).

+FRE201-H

-FRE301-H French III (A Full Year Course - 1.0 unit)
+French II (A Full Year Course - 1.0 unit)